 Skin Abscess Overview

 Abscesses can develop in many parts of the body, but they usually involve the skin surface.
-Skin abscesses are often referred to as boils.
-Common sites affected include the armpits, groin, rectal area (perirectal abscess), the external vaginal area (Bartholin's abscess), and along the tailbone (pilonidal abscess).
-Inflammation surrounding hair follicles or sweat glands can lead to the formation of abscesses, as well.
-Abscesses can also affect the brain, kidneys, liver (hepatic abscess), lungs, breast, neck, teeth (dental abscess), and tonsils (peritonsillar abscess).
+Skin abscesses are also referred to as boils.
+Common sites affected include the armpits and inner thigh (groin), called hidradenitis suppurativa, also known as acne inversa (AI).
+Other types of abscesses involve the rectal area (perirectal abscess), the external vaginal area (Bartholin's abscess), and along the tailbone (pilonidal abscess).
+Inflammation surrounding hair follicles or sweat glands can also lead to the formation of abscesses.
+Abscesses can also affect the brain, kidneys, liver (hepatic abscess), lungs, breast, neck, face, teeth (dental abscess), and tonsils (peritonsillar abscess).

 Must Read Articles Related to Abscess